uva-cs3140-fa24/uva-cs3140-fa24.github.io/syllabus.md

 Regrade requests on Exams that result in points changes will eventually be reflected in the curved scores on Canvas. **However, it may take up to one week for curved scores to be updated.**

+## Academic Honesty

+Students found copying on exams will receive an automatic F in the course, regardless if the copying occurs on the midterm or final exam.

 # Regrade Requests

 For Homework and exams, regrade requests can be submitted on Gradescope **within one week of an assignment's scores being posted on Gradescope**.
 Regrade requests cannot be accepted for any reason after the regrade request deadline.
 The course staff **will not revisit old assignments at the end of the semester**, even if it would bump you up a letter grade.